junxit/us-congress-bills-115/bill.md

 legis-num: H.R.
 6
 congress: 115th CONGRESS
 session: 2d Session
-chamber: In the Senate of the United States,
+chamber: In the House of Representatives, U. S.,
 ---

 # H.R.
 6

-That the bill from the House of Representatives (H.R.
-6) entitled “An Act to provide for opioid use disorder prevention, recovery, and treatment, and for other purposes.”, do pass with the following
+That the House agree to the amendment of the Senate to the bill (H.R.
+6) entitled “An Act to provide for opioid use disorder prevention, recovery, and treatment, and for other purposes.”, with the following

-*Strike all after the enacting clause and insert the following:*
+*In lieu of the matter proposed to be inserted by the Senate amendment, insert the following*

 ## § 1.
 Short title; table of contents

-- **(a)** *Short title* This Act may be cited as the “Opioid Crisis Response Act of 2018”.
+- **(a)** *Short title* This Act may be cited as the “Substance Use–Disorder Prevention that Promotes Opioid Recovery and Treatment for Patients and Communities Act” or the “SUPPORT for Patients and Communities Act”.
-- **(b)** *Table of contents* The table of contents for this Act is as follows:
+- **(b)** *Table of contents* The table of contents of this Act is as follows: